 Let’s also consider the logistics of coming ashore.
 From the cruise ship, you need to jump on a tender boat which takes you the short distance to the port.
 A cable car then whisks you up to Fira, on the rim of the caldera.

 Sounds easy enough?
 Let’s return to those 10,000 cruise passengers flocking ashore.
 Considering the cable car has a capacity of 1,200 people per hour (600 per hour in each direction), it isn’t a stretch to do the maths.

 Fellow passengers reported waiting times of an hour and a half to board the cable car.
 Rather than wait, they took the steps up the steep cliffside to Fira.
 Not only was this a strenuous 45-minute walk in the morning heat, but on more than one occasion they only narrowly avoided donkeys careering their way back down to the port to collect more human cargo (I won’t even go there!).

 In 2018, in an attempt to ease the crowds in Santorini, the island’s mayor imposed a daily cruise passenger limit of 8,000.
 However, as cruises are booked two years in advance, this will not be in full force until 2020.

 But even with this restriction on the number of people allowed ashore, visiting Santorini on a cruise is the worst way to see the island.
 Forget about learning more about everyday life on the island and experiencing authentic Greek culture Given the limited time onshore, all that you can hope to achieve is to visit the crowded tourist magnets.

 I’m not saying that you shouldn’t visit Santorini.
-It is spectacular, but its beauty is outstripped by its crowds and comes with a cost.
+It is spectacular, but its beauty is outstripped by its crowds.
 Staying on the island for a few nights may be the only way to appreciate it, allowing you to escape from the cruise crowds swarming the main hubs.
 Moreover, you will be able to value Santorini as a destination rather than a hashtag.